wix-incubator/react-tdd-workshop/README.md

 Bonus:

 #### Add a server for game winning counter persistance:
-   1. Write a browser test that:
+1. Write a browser test:

       a.
 Win a game.

       b.
 Refresh the page.

       c.
-Testing for winning count.
+Test for winning count.

    2. Write an integration test for server api endpoints
    3. Optional: write a component test for:

       a.
 Sending a post request on win.

       b.
 Displaying saved winnings on load.

 2. Add an option to save/load an existing game (using save/load buttons)